jhenkens/AudioPriorityBar/README.md

 - **Ignore as [category]**: Hide from current category only
 - **Ignore entirely**: Hide from both speaker and headphone lists
 - **Forget Device**: Remove disconnected device from memory
+- **Set as Priority Microphone (Inputs only)**: If available, prefer this input above all others for the current output.
+Use this to pair a specific input to a specific output.

 ### Edit Mode